 Nearest Town: Fairfax Station

-Make your nearly 5-mile loop at Burke Lake Park, a fine full facility preserve with a dizzying array of activities in addition to bicycling.
+Make your nearly five-mile loop at Burke Lake Park, an 8880-acre space with a dizzying array of activities in addition to bicycling.
 Regularly touted as one of the best fitness trails in America, the mostly gravel path circling Burke Lake makes for a fine family bicycle outing.
-The pathway curves with the curves of the lake, crossing the dam and visiting quiet coves.
+The pathway curves with the lake, crossing the dam and visiting quiet coves.
 Additional activities at the park include disc golf, mini-golf, a miniature train, fishing pier, carousel, and ice cream parlor.
 You can even camp out here and do it all.

 Photo Credit: Jeff Taylor